-- At other large events/gatherings: Masks are required at events in university/MCA theaters or at other large events or gatherings, as determined by the university and MCA.
+- At other large events/gatherings: Masks may be required at events in university/MCA theaters or at other large events or gatherings, as determined by the university and MCA.

 MCA and Saint Mary’s University together support everyone who chooses to wear a mask even when it is not required.
 Everyone is expected to respect individual choices about masking, remembering, for example, that people may choose to mask because they are simply uncomfortable without a mask, they are immuno-compromised, or they have small children at home who cannot be vaccinated.

-What follows here is our updated Health & Safety Code of Conduct for Fall 2022 (August 29-December 17).
+What follows here is our updated Health & Safety Code of Conduct for Spring 2023 (January 9-March 18).

 - All students (or guardians of those under 18) will be required to agree to this code of conduct and sign the electronic waiver that is added to our parent/student portal (JackRabbit).

 - Masking is welcome, but no longer required.
-Please do wear a mask if you’re feeling sick, especially if you have a cough or frequent sneezes.
+Please do wear a mask if you are feeling sick, especially if you have a cough or frequent sneezes.

 - Students, families, and guests confirm by arriving onsite for a class, lesson, or program that they have done a self-health assessment and that they are not experiencing or exhibiting any COVID-like symptoms.